techidaily/site-games-able/source/_posts/fixing-non-starting-display-drivers-in-win1011-oses.md

 ![The Keep my Files option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/keep-my-files-option.jpg)

  You can apply a factory reset with the Reset this PC utility.
 That tool includes a**Keep my files** option you can select to keep files in your user folders (Documents, Pictures, Videos, etc).
-Our guide for[factory resetting Windows 10 and 11](http://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer) provides details on how to access and utilize that tool.
+Our guide for [factory resetting Windows 10 and 11](http://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer) provides details on how to access and utilize that tool.

 ## Enjoy Your Windows Gaming Again